data-umbrella/event-transcripts/2020/19-matti-numpy.md

 interpreted as stop
-and the other less critical problem is that stop is is when stop alone is put in there is no start equals zero.
+and the other less critical problem is that stop is when stop alone is put in there is no start equals zero.
 Okay so people started commenting you'll see how long it took for someone to